AnnaVargova/AutomationShield_wiki/BOBShield.md

 # Circuit design
+The circuit schematics has been designed in the CAD software [DIPTrace](https://diptrace.com/), Freeware version.
+You may download the circuit schematics for the BOBShield from here.

 # Components
+To make an BOBShield either on a PCB or on a breadboard you will need the following parts or their similar equivalents:
+.tbl("Part", "Name", "Type/Value/Note", "PCS", "Link" \ J, [Adafruit VL6180x](https://www.mouser.sk/ProductDetail/Adafruit/3316?qs=sGAEpiMZZMuYaq4aOfOV%252BNGpcmpxct%252BzTY0qY%2FO75Rw%3D), 485-3316, 1 )

 # PCB Layout

-The printed circuit board (PCB) has been designed in the CAD software DIPTrace, Freeware version.
+The printed circuit board (PCB) has been designed in the CAD software [DIPTrace](https://diptrace.com/), Freeware version.
 The PCB has two layers and fits within the customary 100x100mm limit of most board manufacturers.
 The DIPTrace PCB layout of the BOBShield can be downloaded from [here](https://github.com/gergelytakacs/AutomationShield/files/3126564/BoBShield_R1_Final.zip) and the BOBShield Production files can be downloaded from [here](https://github.com/gergelytakacs/AutomationShield/files/3126563/BoBShield_Production_R1.zip).

 ![The upper part of the PCB](https://user-images.githubusercontent.com/37699408/56760632-e7ea6200-679b-11e9-869d-21d8d7e0bdf1.png)